Honeydropjahbless/what-happens-when/README.rst

 is made with ``X server`` specific keymaps and rules.
-When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
-The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.
+When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.